Bachelorette 2022: Sharon Battiste übt schon mal die Rosenvergabe

 Portugal und Griechenland ging, sucht die Bachelorette diesmal in Thailand nach ihrem Traummann.

 Wer kann das Herz der 30-Jährigen erobern?
 Dies wird sich im großen Finale am 10.
 August zeigen.
-Wie die gesamte Staffel wird es am Mittwoch um 20.15 Uhr auf
+Die gesamte Staffel wird jeden Mittwoch um 20.15 Uhr auf

 RTL übertragen.
 Abonnenten des Streamingdienstes RTL+ können die Folgen immer schon eine Woche vor der TV-Ausstrahlung online sehen.